 Parents are often told that frustration is good for kids because when they grow up, the world will be full of frustrations.
-That's a bit like saying that it's a cold, cruel world so your child should learn to sleep without blankets.
+That’s a bit like saying that it’s a cold, cruel world so your child should learn to sleep without a blanket.
+What we really want is to raise kids who have the resilience to find or make blankets—and to create a warmer world where everyone can find blankets!
+Read on for 12 ways to raise a resilient kid that hits the sweet spot between giving appropriate support and enough independence to foster their confidence and competence.

 It has become a commonplace idea that failure builds resilience.
 But when children fail over and over and don’t have the support to keep trying, all they learn is that they’re failures.
 Experiencing disappointment or failure is only half the picture.
 Resilience comes not from failing, but from the experience of learning that even when everything goes wrong, you can pick yourself up, try again, and succeed.
 That requires at least some experience of success, and lots of emotional support.